-Andy was one of the first commercial beekeepers who spent any time writing on the net.
+Andy was one of the first commercial beekeepers on the net.
 I never met him.
 But always found him well worth reading.

 And who can forget his experiments with web scripting.
 Remember his bee swarm cursor?
 That was at a time when web graphics were a novel experience.

-Anyway, Andy Nachbaur has been gone for awhile.
-But it’s well worth while spending a little time with Andy’s writings.
+Anyway, Andy Nachbaur was gone for awhile.
+But it’s worth spending time with Andy’s writings.
 They are informative and his dry wit is entertaining.
 He wrote:

-MY REPORT ON S-A-bwguy AND B-A-bwguy BEES from 35 years field experience.
+MY REPORT ON S-A-D AND B-A-D BEES from 35 years field experience.

 Stress Accelerated Decline [SAD] and Bee Immune Deficiency [BAD] are not new spectacles in managing honeybees, or is it even limited to honeybees.
 They have been described in the popular and scientific literature for over one hundred years, by both beekeepers and biologists.